mathigon/textbooks/content/sequences/content.md

 ---
 > id: triangle-sums

-Triangle numbers seem to pop up everywhere in Mathematics, and you’ll see them again throughout this course.
-One particularly interesting fact is that _any_ integer can be written as the sum of at most three triangle numbers:
+Triangle numbers seem to pop up everywhere in mathematics, and you’ll see them again throughout this course.
+One particularly interesting fact is that _any_ whole number can be written as the sum of at most three triangle numbers:

 ::: column(width=140 parent="triangle-sum")
 {.text-center} ${n}{n|42|1,100,1}